-As an applicant for a position with us you have the following data protection rights, on the exercise of which you can contact us or our data protection officer at any time, using the details given in sections 1 and 2:
+As an applicant you have, depending on the situation in the individual case, the following data protection rights, for the exercise of which you may at any time contact us, or our data protection officer for the particular hiring office, using the data given in sections 1 and 7, above:

-You have the right to receive information on your personal data processed here and to require access to your personal data and/or copies of these data.
-This includes information on the purpose of use, the category of data used, their recipients and persons with access authorisation and, where possible, the planned duration of data storage or, where this is not possible, the criteria for determining the duration.
+You have the right to obtain information on your personal data processed in or for our company and to require access to your personal data and/or copies of such data.
+This includes information on the purpose of use, the category of the data used, their recipients and persons with authorised access and, where possible, the planned duration of the data storage or, if this is not possible, the criteria for determining such duration.

-You have the right to require us to correct without delay incorrect personal data concerning you.
-With due consideration for the purposes of processing, you have the right to require us to give complete form to incomplete personal data – including by means of a supplementary statement.
+You have the right to require us to rectify, without delay, incorrect personal data concerning you.
+With due consideration for the purposes of the processing, you have the right to require incomplete personal data to be completed – including by way of providing a supplementary statement.

 c) Right to object

-If the personal data concerning you are processed on the basis of article 6 (1) letter f GDPR, you have the right, for reasons related to your particular situation, to object at any time to the processing of these data.
-We will then cease to process these personal data, unless we can demonstrate compelling legitimate reasons for the processing which override your interests, rights and freedoms, or if the processing is for the establishment, exercise or defence of legal claims.
+Where the processing of personal data concerning you is based on letter f of article 6 (1) GDPR, you have the right to object at any time to the processing of those data, on grounds relating to your particular situation.
+We will then no longer process the personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or unless the processing is for the establishment, exercise or defence of legal claims.

 d) Right of withdrawal

-You have the right to require us to delete personal data concerning you without delay, and we will be obliged to delete personal data without delay where one of the following grounds applies:
+You have the right to require us to erase personal data concerning you without delay, and we are obliged to erase personal data without delay where one of the following grounds applies:

 - The personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed.

-- You object to the processing pursuant to section 8.c., above, and there are no overriding legitimate grounds for the processing.
+- You object to the processing pursuant to section 8 letter c) and there are no overriding legitimate grounds for the processing.